manu-07-ela/LAPR2_ISEP/docs/SprintC/SprintB/US07/US_07CreateNewEmployee.md

 - *_AC1:_* Each user must have a single role defined in the System.
 - *_AC2:_* The "auth" component available on the repository must be reused (without modifications).
 - *_AC3:_* Every employee must be a user of the system.
-- *_AC4:_* The employeeId must be generated automatically with this following format: "XXXX00000".
+- *_AC4:_* The employeeID should be generated automatically with the employee's initials and five numbers, which will be incremented when a new employee is created.
 - *_AC5:_* The phone number must have 11 digits.
 - *_AC6:_* Doctor index number has 6 digits.
 - *_AC7:_* Soc number must have 4 digits.